JackDolbs/jackdolbs/README.md

 ### Hi  👋

-I help B2B startups in Web3 & AI ship their products faster & monetize earlier.
+I work with early-staged B2B startups building in Web3 & AI.

 Currently, I'm the director of [w3forge](https://w3forge.xyz) and a Cofounder/Partner at the [O2XC Venture Fund](https://o2xc.capital).